Meeting and surpassing all audience expectations every day.

 Well, they didn't tell me in 2009 how bad it was.

-I just think it's going to take a few more years.
+It's going to take a few more years.

-At what point uh never mind.
+At what point, never mind.

 I'm through asking questions about it.

-I just think it's here, let's get a stack of stuff.
+I just think it's, here, let's get a stack of stuff.

 Stack of stuff.

-Just I'm what I'm doing here, I'm just peeling off the top.
+What I'm doing here, I'm just peeling off the top.

 I haven't put anything in order.

-President Obama leads Republican presidential nominee Mitt Romney now in New Hampshire, and the two are locked in tight contests in Nevada and North Carolina, according to a new series of NBC News polls.
+And the two are locked in tight contests in Nevada and North Carolina, according to a new series of NBC News polls.

 Obama is ahead of Romney, 51 to 44 in New Hampshire.

-He's edges Romney in Nevada and North Carolina, but within the margin of error there.
+He edges Romney in Nevada and North Carolina, but within the margin of error there.

 As usual, by the way, I should point out, all three of these polls oversampled Democrats, even among likely voters.

-The oversampling generally takes place in a registered voter poll, but in a likely voter, that's a voter poll it doesn't have, but they did.
+The oversampling generally takes place in a registered voter poll, but in a likely poller, that's a voter poll.

 In New Hampshire, they oversampled Democrats by 5%.

-In Nevada also by 5%.
+In Nevada, also by 5%.

 In North Carolina, they oversampled Democrats by 6%.

-That the headline doesn't really headline, Obama leads in New Hampshire, tighter in Nevada, North Carolina.
+But there's a hidden in this story, there's a hidden second story that the headline doesn't really headline, Obama leads in New Hampshire tighter in Nevada, North Carolina.

-Actually, it's not hidden in this story.
+Now, hidden in this story, actually, it's not hidden in this story.

-It's I made a note, but it's a separate story, but it's Fox News is reporting that voter registration in Ohio is down by 490,000 people from four years ago.
+I made a note, but it's a separate story, but it's Fox News is reporting that voter registration in Ohio is down by 490,000 people from four years ago.

 44% of that 490,000 people is Cleveland.

-Now who lives in Cleveland?
+Now, who lives in Cleveland?

 Democrats.